heliosdesign/helios-audio-mixer/README.md

 ## HTML5 Mode

 Fallback mode for older browsers, and iOS 7.
-Trying to use Web Audio features like pan will fail without error messages (`return false`).
+Trying to use Web Audio features like pan will fail gracefully, without errors (`return false`).

 #### Tracks